erwindon/SaltGUI/docs/README.md

 Differences with this file are highlighted on the Keys page.
 Minions that are unexpectedly down are highlighted on the Minions page.
 When the file is absent or empty, no such validation is done.
+Use an empty file to prevent the otherwise harmless [404](https://www.wikipedia.org/wiki/HTTP_404) error.
 It is suggested that the file is generated from a central source, e.g. the Azure, AWS or similar cloud portals; or from a company asset management list.